Lady Gaga Could Win An Oscar

 The release date for Bradley Cooper's directorial debut A Star Is Born, starring the award-winning singer, has been moved to prime award show season, shares The Hollywood Reporter.

-On Wednesday, Warner Bros. announced that the movie, another in a long line of remakes of the 1937 film of the same name, would be moving its release date from September 28, 2018 to May 18, 2018 (UK release date as yet unconfirmed).
+On Wednesday, Warner Bros. announced that the movie, another in a long line of remakes of the 1937 film of the same name, would be moving its release date from May 18, 2018 to October 5, 2018.

 Advertisement